 The National Highway Transportation Safety Administration (NHTSA) reported 32,719 traffic fatalities in the United States in 2013.
 There were 1,208 traffic fatalities in Pennsylvania in that year, more than 3 traffic-related deaths per day in this state.
 The NHTSA reported that in 2013, 3,964 people were killed and 95,000 injured in crashes involving large trucks.
 71% of those killed in large-truck crashes were occupants of other vehicles.

 Business Insider published a report by the Auto Insurance Center of what causes most fatal crashes in each state.
 The report was based on a study of the NHTSA FARS Accident Reporting System.
-In most states, failure to stay in your lane led to the highest number of fatal crashes.
+In most states, failure to stay in your lane led to the highest number of fatal truck crashes.
 Reasons for drifting from a lane could include anything from distracted driving to driving under the influence or speeding and weaving between lanes.
 In Pennsylvania, the cause of many fatal accidents was driving on the wrong side of the road.
 This was the only state in which this was the top cause of fatal accidents and something that should really be further studied and addressed.
 Other top causes of fatal accidents included failure to yield the right of way, reckless or careless driving, not adjusting to road surface or obstruction, operating without required equipment and improper turning.
 Road rage was also a cause in several states, as well as failure to obey traffic signs.

 Distracted driving may be leading to many of the causes of traffic accidents mentioned above.
 Distracted driving, combined with speeding and other reckless driving, is leading to many fatal car and truck accidents across the country.
 The car and truck accident lawyers at Fellerman & Ciarimboli in Philadelphia and Wilkes-Barre would like to encourage everyone to drive safely and distraction-free at all times.
 Your safe driving can help save lives.